Frequently Asked Member Questions

 - Common Member Questions

-- Do I need my identification (ID) card when I get care?
+- Do I need my dental insurance ID card when I see my dentist?

 - What is an Explanation of Benefits (EOB)?